 Sensitive Teeth Treatment in Santa Ana, CA

-Are you feeling pain when you brush your teeth, sudden intense pain without a cause, or sensitivity in your teeth when temperatures change with food and drink?
-Sensitive Teeth Treatment is provided by Bay Dental.
+If you are feeling pain when you brush your teeth, sudden intense pain without a cause, or sensitivity in your teeth when temperatures change with food and drink, you may have sensitive teeth.
+Sensitive teeth treatment is provided by Dr. Mahallati and Dr. Pearce at Bay Dental.
 To learn more about treatment, contact us or schedule an appointment online.
 We are located at 3620 S Bristol St Suite 307, Santa Ana, CA 92704.

 Table of Contents: